merrycheng/PHBS_BlockChain_2018-1/README.md

 The native owner sell his video on a smart contract with full ownership but this time with no quantity limits.
 Thousands of users buy it on the 2PS marketplace and find the content valuable at first but is little by little losing interest.
 Many users try to resell their copies but the offer is large and the demand not matching.

 In this situation, it is likely that the price for the file will progressively go down on the market.

+**Example 3**:

+An artist decide to share his music on 2PS for free to 1000 users by using a transfer of ownership contract in order to test the market.
+These users have the possibility to promote and resell his work.
+By doing so they raise the market price for the song way above the average value for this kind of content.
+The artist decides to progressivelly emit new contracts at a market value he coniders appropriate.

+In this situation, the price of the file might be steady for a while.

 *Consequently, content providers might want to define carefully their diffusion strategy before opening a smart contract for a file on the 2PS platform.
 A step-by-step approach by controlling the supply relatively to the market's conditions (demand and reviews) might be a wise move.